 The client team also completed pre-work that was a living tool that summarized the team's understanding and strategic choices in relation to the business challenge.
 These elements were crucial to the success of the sessions as you do not want to debate these foundational elements, but rather build and improve upon them in the session.

 Other keys to success

-Other keys to success were that Oxford created base line materials for all sessions that were prepared in advanced and repurposed when needed.
+Other keys to success were that Oxford created baseline materials for all sessions that were prepared in advance and repurposed when needed.
 This helps to drive consistency across the company and efficiency in developing the individual virtual strategy sessions.
-Additionally, the Mural platform was used in combination with MSTeams so that the categories could talk on camera to build on each other’s thinking, but also use Mural to brainstorm and build in a more anonymous way.
+Additionally, the Mural platform was used in combination with Microsoft Teams so that the categories could talk on camera to build on each other’s thinking, but also use Mural to brainstorm and build in a more anonymous way.